When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Discussion

-\paragraph{Mechanism and timing.} Across empirical models, the largest improvements came from \emph{interaction} terms that couple macro-scale prevalence with network position (e.g., MA$\times$Bet; Table~\ref{tab:rotated_empirical_interaction_ar} Panel A).
+Across empirical models, the largest improvements came from \emph{prevalence-gated interaction} terms that couple macro-scale incidence with network position (e.g., MA$\times$Bet; Table~\ref{tab:rotated_empirical_interaction_ar}).
 This implies that the marginal effect of centrality strengthens as statewide incidence rises: when macro risk is high, towns that bridge communities or sit near flow bottlenecks are more informative for next-week spread than when macro risk is low.
-Performance improvements are larger during epidemic waves than during smoother phases, and are particularly pronounced early in the pandemic (SI Appendix, Tables 9 to 11).
-These timing results are consistent with periods in which contact patterns and inter-community connectivity are shifting more quickly \citep{hale2021global, chinazzi2020effect, prem2020effect}, amplifying the predictive salience of topology.
+Performance improvements are larger during epidemic waves than during smoother phases, and are particularly pronounced early in the pandemic, consistent with periods in which contact patterns and inter-community connectivity shift rapidly \cite{hale2021global,chinazzi2020effect,prem2020effect}.

-Two cues can guide implementation: data granularity and epidemic context.
-Use interaction models that couple network position with macro prevalence when (i) town-level case histories are missing, coarse, or lagged, or (ii) macro risk is elevated and connectivity is shifting.
-When histories are timely and stable, rely on AR baselines for core predictions, retaining network metrics as early-warning diagnostics, to flag bridge-like towns that may seed spillovers or to detect structural breaks in movement patterns.

-\paragraph{How much mobility detail is needed?} In our non-AR comparisons, the specification that augments the baseline with network position interacted with macro incidence achieves Predict-$R^2\approx 0.8290$, recovering most of the improvement observed when adding the strongest mobility-volume interaction (Predict-$R^2\approx 0.8909$), with the combined model essentially identical ($\approx 0.8924$; Table~\ref{tab:rotated_empirical_interaction_ar} Panel A).
+\textbf{How Much Behavioral Detail Is Needed?} A practical question for system designers is the granularity of behavioral encoding required.
+In our non-AR comparisons, the specification augmenting the baseline with network position interacted with macro incidence achieves Predict-$R^2 \approx 0.8290$, recovering most of the improvement observed when adding the strongest mobility-volume interaction (Predict-$R^2 \approx 0.8909$), with the combined model essentially identical ($\approx 0.8924$; Table~\ref{tab:rotated_empirical_interaction_ar}).
 Thus, a substantial share of forecasting gains arises from capturing how \emph{inter-town connectivity structure} modulates risk as macro incidence changes, with remaining gains closed by additional mobility-volume information.
-We keep detailed inter- versus intra-jurisdiction decompositions in the Results and the SI Appendix to avoid over-emphasis here.
+This suggests that even coarse network summaries (e.g., a single centrality measure interacted with a prevalence indicator) can capture much of the available signal, a finding relevant to settings where detailed flow data are expensive or privacy-constrained.